-Government and Politics, because it is self-contained, may be taken by pupils who also study subjects as diverse as Art and Chemistry, but it will be of particular interest to those who have chosen to study History, English, Geography and Economics.
-It sits very well with Economics and/or

-Business Studies and a Foreign Language for those interested in business-related careers.
+Government and Politics, because it is self-contained, may be taken by pupils who also study subjects as diverse as Art and Chemistry, but it will be of particular interest to those who have chosen to study History, English, Geography, Philosophy and Theology and / or Economics.
+It sits very well with Economics and / or Business Studies and a Foreign Language for those interested in business-related careers.
 Furthermore, Politics is also an important foundation for Law, as post Brexit, the opportunities for commercial lawyers will be considerable.